antimof/UxPlay/README.md

 (also use the iPad/iPhone setting that locks the screen orientation against switching  between portrait and landscape mode as the device is rotated).

-## Building UxPlay on Windows (tested on Windows 10 64bit, using MSYS2 and MinGW-64 compiler)
+## Building UxPlay on Microsoft Windows, using MSYS2 with the MinGW-64 compiler.

+* tested on Windows 10 and 11, 64-bit.

 1. Download and install  **Bonjour SDK for Windows v3.0** from the official Apple site [https://developer.apple.com/download](https://developer.apple.com/download/all/?q=Bonjour%20SDK%20for%20Windows)